 For more information about the relaunching of the economy in your area, you can check the following:

 As always, we are available to answer your questions or address your concerns to the best of our ability.
-If you are looking for additional assistance about safely reopening your organization, you can reach us directly at [email protected], [email protected], by phone, at 1-844-377-9545 or you can connect with us on Facebook, Twitter, or LinkedIn.
+If you are looking for additional assistance about safely reopening your organization, you can contact us directly, during business hours, through our chat feature or by phone at 1-844-377-9545, you can reach us by email at [email protected], [email protected], and you can always connect with us on Facebook, Twitter, or LinkedIn.